Pasokification: United Kingdom

 Scottish Labour held the majority of Scotland's Westminster seats from the 1964 United Kingdom general election until the 2015 United Kingdom general election in Scotland, where the Scottish National Party (SNP) won 56 of the 59 available seats.
 The SNP then fell to 35 seats at the 2017 general election in Scotland and rose to 48 in the 2019 general election in Scotland.
 Scottish Labour had lost support since the creation of the Scottish Parliament.
 The party got 33.6% of the votes in the 1999 Scottish Parliament election and 19.1% of the votes in the 2016 Scottish Parliament election.
 This allowed the SNP to overtake Scottish Labour by 2015.
+Labour won the majority of Scottish Westminster seats in 2024, winning 35% of the vote compared to the SNP's 30%.